 Canada is a beautiful country filled with flowing rivers, flourishing wildlife, and vast landscapes, which is why we fight so hard to protect our environment.
 There are many ways homeowners can benefit from buying or building energy efficient homes.
 Along with a variety of national energy efficient building programs, there are also a variety of province-specific rebates and cost-saving programs to help build a more sustainable home.
 Be sure to consult Genworth Canada’s comprehensive list of consumer benefits, loans, refunds, and federal and provincial energy efficient home programs to explore ways you can save by going green, as well as their guide to what to look for when purchasing an energy efficient home.

 Dreaming of Home Ownership?
-Bryan Van Hoepen & Associates are here to help you every step of the way.
+Bryan Van Hoepen is here to help you every step of the way.
 If you have any questions don’t hesitate to contact us.